Local inventory ads (LIAs) are Google's answer to the increased demand among consumers for an integrated multi-channel shopping experience.

 Google also provides insights into your business listing, so you can see how it's doing.

 The Intelligent Reach Platform can now be used to help with GMB listing management for retailers with large store footprints.
-We can help ensure your store feeds are always up-to-date and accurate.
+We can help ensure your store feeds are always up-to-date and accurate so that your local inventory ads perform well.

-Product data is the core element driving the relevance and visibility of product listings and offsite locations (Google Shopping, Amazon), and therefore it is so important to get right before you even consider running LIAs.
+Product data is the core element driving the relevance and visibility of product listings and offsite locations (Google Shopping, Amazon), and therefore it is so important to get right before you even consider running local inventory ads

 If your product data is incomplete, inaccurate or lacking in rich attributes, your products will struggle, and you’ll be spending all that marketing budget for few clicks and very little ROI.